 Hey there, I am Chandra!

-In my three years of PhD, I explored unsupervised learning from a random matrix theoretic perspective, first focusing on fundamental models of graph clustering, such as community detection in the stochastic block model (SBM), and then trying to understand the structure of real-world graphs, such as graphs obtained from biological data.
+In my first two years if PhD, I focused particularly in unsupervised learning, approaching it from a random matrix theoretic perspective, focused on community detection in stochastic block model.
 See research for more details.

 Updates